 These are retrainable ML Packages that hold the knowledge of different Machine Learning Models.

-These ML Packages can be customized to extract additional fields or support additional languages using Pipeline runs.
-Using state-of-the-art transfer learning capabilities, this model can be retrained on additional labelled documents and tailored to specific use-case or expand it for additional Latin, Cyrillic or Greek languages support.
+They can be customized to extract additional fields or support additional languages using Pipeline runs.
+Using state-of-the-art transfer learning capabilities, this model can be retrained on additional labelled documents and tailored to specific use-case or expanded for additional Latin, Cyrillic or Greek languages support.